Global Mind Tests

 How long does the test take?

-This version uses a 3-minute timer, which matches the common paper format used in Polish 3/8 attention testing.
+This version uses a 3-minute timer, which matches the common paper format used in 3/8 attention testing.

 What counts as an omission?